 The psychographic data delve into respondents’ perceptions regarding the causes, effects, and solutions associated with street hawking in Nigeria.
 These responses are critical for understanding the broader socio-economic and psychological implications of the practice.

-Table 6: There are Causes of Street Hawking in Nigeria
+Table 6.
+There are Causes of Street Hawking in Nigeria